 As sports and entertainment designers, we are the ambassadors of the fan experience.
 We think about the entire arc of engagement, starting from the minute a fan leaves home—because that is what our industry is competing with: a cozy couch, a great flat-screen TV, and a fridge within arm’s reach.

 One look inside U.S. Bank Stadium tells the story more specifically.
-At Mystic Lakes Club Purple, one of my favorite club spaces inside the venue, fans sit at a fire pit, outside, on a balcony with Minneapolis skyline views, or taking in every play of the game while enjoying VIP table-side service.
+At Mystic Lakes Club Purple, one of our favorite club spaces inside the venue, fans sit at a fire pit, outside, on a balcony with Minneapolis skyline views, or taking in every play of the game while enjoying VIP table-side service.
 That’s just one of six bespoke club experiences awaiting fans attending the big game.
 The space features three unique seating types: the NFL’s first lounge sofas, loge boxes and club seating.
 Who wouldn’t want to sit on a sofa in your own lounge, big screen in front of you, field below, and wait staff to attend to your every need so you don’t miss a moment of the action?
 Its nightclub-like atmosphere feels exclusive, yet it is one of the most affordable Club Level seats in US Bank Stadium.

 You’ll also be able to stand on the turf, yet remain inside your own private box, replete with a kitchen with a free-standing island reminiscent of something you would see in one of new luxury urban loft redevelopments near downtown.